-- Specify whether to automatically email the supplier the new dropship purchase orders.
+- Specify whether to automatically email the supplier the new purchase orders.
 If activated, specify the email subject and template to use.
-If no template is chosen here the channel brand dropship PO default template will be used, and the default PO template if that is not set.
+If no template is chosen here the channel brand PO default template will be used (or the dropship PO for dropshipped orders).

-Due to the nature of rule using this action, it is recommended that when first setting up the dropship automation rule, a manual approval step is added and the orders are not automatically emailed to the supplier.
-Do this by given the new POs a status which will allow them to be filtered out for review.
-Once the rule has been tested the usual PO status can be assigned and automatic emailing switched on.
+Due to the nature of rule using this action, it is recommended that when first setting up the rule, a manual approval step is added and the orders are not automatically emailed to the supplier.
+Do this by giving the new POs a status which will allow them to be filtered out for review.
+Once the rule has been tested the usual PO status can be assigned and automated emailing switched on.

 This action will automatically create a goods-out note.
 Fulfilment in the Automation app is the equivalent of 'Fulfil and ship later'.

 Depending on your business processes, this could mean that the order immediately gets picked up for shipping - please ensure you are clear of the consequences of your rule when using auto-fulfilment of orders (for example, ensuring that only paid orders are automatically fulfilled and/or not orders with a draft or incomplete status).